issaturtle/CS157A-team13/README.md

 # CS157A-team13
 For code JSP files go to appache->webapps

-1. Unzip the file Team13_Project.zip
+1. Pull this repository from Github
 2. Launch IntelliJ and open a project
     a.
 Inside of the zip, you will find a folder called CS157APRoject; select that project to open
 3. The package will launch as a Jakarta 9 project.
 Update your dependencies by selecting Maven on the right-hand side and clicking the highlighted circle